DOML-Lang/DOML/doml_formal_spec.md

   - *IR*: `push <bool/long/double/string/character>` i.e. `push true`
 - `call` performs a function call on the parameter
   - **could** be maintained on a single 'map' with a prefix 'get' (with either a space or a '\_') and with another prefix representing the objects initial creation state (i.e. `System.Color::`)
-  - **should** also have a sizeof parameter that refers to how many parameters it has (easily to implement with reflection else just get assigner to state).
+  - **should** also have a sizeof parameter that refers to how many parameters it pushes.
   - *IR*: `call <Root.Creation::GetFunction>` i.e. `call System.Color::RGB.Hex`
 - `new` creates a new object
   - **could** be maintained on a single 'map' with a prefix 'new' (with either a space or a '\_')